 - Address the erroneous information as a myth.

-- Explain how the myth is erroneous (while keeping the truthfulness of the alternative position centre-stage).
+- Explain how the myth is erroneous (while keeping the truthfulness of the alternative position center-stage).

-Though these are useful recommendations based on extant research regarding how human cognition works (the handbook is certainly worth a read and includes discussion of a number of interesting cognitive effects), they don’t completely address contexts wherein people simply disagree and subsequently disregard your position in favour of their own - which brings us to our second question: How can we change the minds of those who believe they have though critically, yet are still wrong?
+Though these are useful recommendations based on extant research regarding how human cognition works (the handbook is certainly worth a read and includes discussion of a number of interesting cognitive effects), they don’t completely address contexts wherein people simply disagree and subsequently disregard your position in favor of their own–which brings us to our second question: How can we change the minds of those who believe they have thought critically, yet are still wrong?

 Changing people’s minds is not easy; and it’s even more difficult when the person you’re working with believes they have critically thought about it.
-The truth, it seems, is that there’s little you can do about that – it simply boils down to the person you’re trying to educate and their disposition towards critical thinking.
+The truth, it seems, is that there’s little you can do about that–it simply boils down to the person you’re trying to educate and their disposition towards critical thinking.
 For example, consider a checklist of dispositions (see a few below; Dwyer et al., 2016) for the person whose mind you’re trying to change.
-Are they inclined or willing to:
+Ask whether they are inclined or willing to do the following:

-- Reflect (i.e. to contemplate on one’s behaviour, attitudes, opinions, as well as the motivations behind these; to distinguish what is known and what is not, as well as limited knowledge or uncertainty);
+- Reflect (i.e., to contemplate on one’s behavior, attitudes, opinions, as well as the motivations behind these; to distinguish what is known and what is not, as well as limited knowledge or uncertainty).

-- Be Sceptical (i.e. to challenge ideas; to withhold judgment before engaging all the evidence or when the evidence and reasons are insufficient; to take a position and be able to change position when the evidence and reasons are sufficient; and to look at findings from various perspectives);
+- Be Skeptical (i.e., to challenge ideas; to withhold judgment before engaging all the evidence or when the evidence and reasons are insufficient; to take a position and be able to change position when the evidence and reasons are sufficient; and to look at findings from various perspectives).

-- Persevere (i.e. to be resilient and to be motivated to persist at working through complex tasks and the associated frustration and difficulty inherent in such tasks, without giving up; motivation to get the job done correctly; a desire to progress); and
+- Persevere (i.e., to be resilient and to be motivated to persist at working through complex tasks and the associated frustration and difficulty inherent in such tasks, without giving up; motivation to get the job done correctly; a desire to progress).

-- Be organised and clear in your thinking and presentation of it
+- Be organized and clear in your thinking and presentation.

 If the individual you’re trying to educate is lacking in these dispositions, it’s certainly going to be hard to change their minds.
 However, if they do possess these inclinations, it’s more likely that, through their willingness to think critically (as suggested, to some extent, by this checklist), that they will change their perspective to be more consistent with your, already critically considered, view.